ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 # (1, 5, 2)
 ```

-Our data $x$ is now structured with three dimensions - `(batch, timesteps, features)`.
+**Our data $x$ is now structured with three dimensions** - `(batch, timesteps, features)`.
 A recurrent neural network will process the features one timestep at a time, experiencing the sequential structure of the data.

-Now that we understand how to structure data to be used with a recurrent neural network, we can look at details of how the LSTM layer works.
+Now that we understand how to structure data to be used with a recurrent neural network, we can take a high-level look at details of how the LSTM layer works.

 ## How does an LSTM layer work?

-The LSTM was first introduced in 1997, and has formed the backbone of modern sequence based deep learning models, on tasks such as machine translation.
+The LSTM was first introduced in 1997, and has formed the backbone of modern sequence based deep learning models, excelling on challenging tasks such as machine translation.

 The LSTM is a specific type a recurrent neural network.  **The LSTM addresses a challenge that vanilla recurrent neural networks struggled with - the ability to think long term**.
 In a recurrent neural network all information passed to the next time step has to fit in a single channel, the hidden state $h$.